 Atheists will sometime assert that Ecclesiastes is atheistic.
 This is not true.
 The writer of Ecclesiastes is not an atheist, but a backslidden believer in God who has forgotten God in his life.
 The atheist is one who has convinced himself that God does not exist by a standard he set for himself.
 Although the evidence for God is overwhelming and empirical in every regard, atheists ignore the evidence of the universe, and human life, even the conscience within themselves, and insist that God does not exist.

-In my experiences with hundreds of atheists over the past 44 years, these individuals are not interested in evidence, but in argument.
+In my experiences with thousands of atheists over the past 47 years, these individuals are not interested in evidence, but in argument.
 They want to convince themselves that they really are an atheist, so they continually try to impeach every argument that proves God.
 Of course, God does exist and His existence can now be proven by the science of the universe.
 The reality of facts can never change the heart of one who does not want to believe.
 People always believe what they want to believe, and they are not always influenced by truth or facts that are contrary to what they want to believe.

 The Bible Does Contain Errors